 Travel blogs often recommend that AmEx holders bring along a Visa or Mastercard as well, in case they run into issues.

-You can also consult American Express's interactive map, which shows the businesses in Italy that definitely accept the card.
+You can also consult American Express's interactive map, which shows the businesses in Italy that accept the card.

-However, the map may not show every business that accepts AmEx, so feel free to ask ('accettate l'American Express?') before sitting down for a meal or making a purchase.
+That said, the map may not show every business accepting AmEx, so feel free to ask Accettate American Express? ('Do you accept American Express cards?) before sitting down for a meal or making a purchase.

 You can also look to see whether the store displays an AmEx sticker in the window.